Petroglyphs

 Practicalities:

 Walking here is further and more difficult that in looks, and only possible at low tide.
-The walk is great until you get near the cliffs, but after that there is a small channel to cross and the area near the petroglyphs is muddy and not nice to walk in.
+The walk is great until you get near the cliffs, but after that there is a small channel to cross and the area near the petroglyphs is muddy, and not nice to walk in.
 There is also a risk of stepping on something and hurting your feet–as happened to one tourist I met.
 However, walking does give you more time to soak in the atmosphere and properly inspect the petroglyphs.
 When I’ve taken a boat, the experience feels a bit too fast and is over quickly.